Bektashism: Origins and establishment

 Bektashism originated in Anatolia as the followers of the 13th-century scholar Bektash, who himself studied under the mystic Ahmad Yasawi, who was born in Sayram, now in southern Kazakhstan.
 The doctrines and rituals of the Bektashis were codified by the mystic Balım Sultan, who is considered the pīr-i thānī (“the Second Elder”) by Bektashis.

+It was originally founded as a Sufi movement, one of many Sufi orders within Sunni Islam.
+By the 16th century, the order had adopted some tenets of Twelver Shi'ism—including veneration of Ali, the cousin and son-in-law of the Islamic prophet Muhammad, and the Twelve Imams—as well as a variety of syncretic beliefs.

+Bektashism under Ottoman rule

+The Bektashis acquired political importance in the 15th century when the order dominated the Janissary Corps.